 - Horseshoe Pits: Located in Hidden Laurel and Oak Timbers picnic areas.

-- Pavilion Rentals: Eleven pavilions can be rented for a nominal fee.
+- Pavilion Rentals: Twelve pavilions can be rented for a nominal fee.
 Capacity ranges from 50 - 200 persons.
 Located near parking lots and restrooms.
 All are ADA accessible.
 Gazebos are available for a fee.
-For more information, visit our pavilion rentals page.
+For more information, visit our pavilion rental page.

 - Partners in the Park: A 5K run is held each fall and co-sponsored by the County Parks and the York Road Runners Club.
 This event starts in the Hidden Laurel parking lot, then travels along the main roadway, ventures off on a variety of trails and finishes where it began.